Distinguished regular supercuspidal representations: Functoriality

 \subsection{Contragredient regular supercuspidal $L$-packets}

 For a general $L$-parameter $\varphi$ for $G$, it is conjectured by Adams and Vogan \cite{av16} on the level of packets, and by Prasad \cite{pra} and Kaletha \cite{ka13} on the level of representations, that the contragredient of the $L$-packet $\Pi_\varphi$ itself should be an $L$-packet and there should exist an explicit relation between the refined $L$-parameters of $\pi$ and $\pi^\vee$ for $\pi\in\Pi_\varphi$.
-Kaletha \cite{ka13} shows that this conjecture holds when $\varphi$ is {\em tame regular semisimple elliptic} or {\em epipelagic}.
-In this subsection, we give a proof of this conjecture for regular supercuspidal parameters, following the arguments of \cite{ka13} closely.
+Kaletha \cite[\S5]{ka13} showed that this conjecture holds when $\varphi$ is {\em tame regular semisimple elliptic} or {\em epipelagic}.
+In this subsection, we give a proof of this conjecture for regular supercuspidal parameters, following the arguments of \cite[\S5]{ka13} closely.
 From now on, we fix a regular supercuspidal $L$-parameter $\varphi$ for $G$.

-\begin{defn} For each rigid inner twist $(G',\xi,z)$ of $G$, the {\em contragredient $L$-packet} $\Pi^\vee_\varphi(G')$ is defined to be and the {\em compound contragredient $L$-packet} $\Pi_\varphi^\vee$ is defined to be where $(G',\xi,z)$ runs over the set of isomorphism classes of rigid inner twists of $G$. \end{defn}
+\begin{defn} For each rigid inner twist $(G',\xi,z)$ of $G$, the {\em contragredient $L$-packet} $\Pi^\vee_\varphi(G')$ is defined to be and the {\em compound contragredient $L$-packet} $\Pi_\varphi^\vee$ is defined to be the disjoint union where $(G',\xi,z)$ runs over the set of isomorphism classes of rigid inner twists of $G$. \end{defn}